Continuity of care

 Advice to the profession: Continuity of care

 The CPSO also developed the companion Advice to the profession: Continuity of care document in 2019, which provides additional advice and information to support the understanding and implementation of the expectations outlined in the four continuity of care policies.
-This document was updated in September 2023.
+This document was updated in September 2023 and again in July 2024.

 Updates to Advice to the profession